astronomer/docs/astro/modify-cluster.md

 To check the maximum node count for each worker node pool in a Cluster, go to the **Clusters** tab, select a cluster, and click **Worker Types**.
 To adjust the maximum node count for a node pool, contact [Astronomer Support](https://cloud.astronomer.io/support).

-## Configure your relational database
+## Configure your relational database (AWS only)

 Astro clusters are created with and require a relational database.
-A relational database is required for the data plane and it powers the metadata database of all Astro Deployments within a single cluster.
-During the cluster creation process, you are asked to specify an relational database instance type according to your use case and expected workload.
+A relational database is required for the data plane and powers the metadata database of all Astro Deployments within a single cluster.
+On AWS, you can configure different types of relational databases to optimize resource usage on your clusters.
+For a complete list of supported database types, see [AWS cluster settings](resource-reference-aws.md#rds-instance-type).

 To modify a cluster's database type, contact [Astronomer support](https://cloud.astronomer.io/support).